-- Cut and fill data are not available at this time. - Based on the thickness of the clays encountered in the borings, we anticipate the final pavement subgrade Plasticity Index value to be less than or equal to 20 or greater than 20. - If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio or Bexar County requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be stabilized - The subgrade should be stabilized to a depth of 6 or 8 inches using $6\frac{1}{2}$ percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is over 3000 ppm, an alternate procedure will be required. - Lime application rate of 30.0 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 40.0 lbs per sq yard for 8-inch depth of stabilization is recommended.
+- Cut and fill data are not available at this time. - Based on the soils encountered in the borings, we anticipate the final pavement subgrade Plasticity Index values to be less than or equal to 20 or greater than 20. - If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio or Bexar County requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be lime stabilized. - The subgrade should be stabilized to a depth of 6 or 8 inches using 6 1⁄2 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is high, an alternate procedure will be needed.
+It is our understanding that Bexar County guidelines require that the subgrade be stabilized regardless of the soil sulfate levels.
+If high sulfate levels are present, then double application of lime may be needed. - Lime application rate of 30 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 40 lbs per sq yard for 8-inch depth of stabilization is recommended. - If fill is used to raise the grade, fill material underneath the pavement should be approved fill material, free of deleterious material, with a minimum CBR value of 2.5, and a maximum Plasticity Index value of 60.
+Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material.
+The material should be placed as per applicable city or county guidelines.